 - Specialty apparel retailers see the largest number of closings, with a net loss of 3,137 stores.
 For every chain closing shops, 1.3 chains are opening new stores.

-- When it comes to chains shuttering stores, only 16 chains account for 48.5% of a total number of stores closing.
-Five of those chains (Radio Shack, Rue21, Payless ShoeSource, Ascena Retail and Sears Holdings) represent 28.1% of the total closing.
+- When it comes to chains shuttering stores, only 16 chains account for 48.5% of the total number of stores closing.
+Five of those chains (Radio Shack, Rue21, Payless ShoeSource, Ascena Retail, and Sears Holdings) represent 28.1% of the total closing.